-As noted above, the City provided CDBG funding through the FY 2020-21 Action Plan to continue operating the WorkFirst Sunnyvale workforce development program that aims to reduce poverty, primarily serving homeless people, by helping them gain employment and/or increase earned income, and helping them move into housing.
+As noted above, the City provided CDBG funding through the FY 2021-22 Action Plan to continue operating the WorkFirst Sunnyvale workforce development program that aims to reduce poverty, primarily serving homeless people, by helping them gain employment and/or increase earned income, and helping them move into housing.
 The program helps homeless clients obtain employment and/or other sources of income, and adequate support services/networks to obtain housing and achieve stability.
 Activities included job readiness training, job search skills training, development of employer networks, job coaching, and job placement.
+It is important to reiterate that the Workfirst Sunnyvale program was suspended during the second half of Program Year 2021 due to compliance concerns from HUD and therefore only half of the allocated CDBG funding was able to be used.
+Thankfully, HUD and the City coordinated to rectify the concerns, and the program has relaunched during Program Year 2022.